KubeRocketCI/docs/docs/operator-guide/artifacts-management/nexus-sonatype.md

       </TabItem>
   </Tabs>

-## Configuration Nexus Repository Manager without nexus-operator
+### Configure Nexus Repository Manager Without nexus-operator

 Without using the **nexus-operator**, manual updates are required for the Helm chart values of the **Nexus Repository Manager**, as well as the creation of blob stores, repositories, roles, and the **Service Account** `ci.user`: